controversies-of-science/science-collective/README.md

 *Prediction Market Tracking, Integration and Standardization* - Integration of [the Auger blockchain](http://www.augur.net/) for registering and betting on scientific predictions; will probably require the creation of prediction standards to label those predictions which avoid common, predictable mistakes.

+*Integration with the Institute for Venture Science* - If there exists interest, my hope would be to work with Dr. Gerald Pollack of the University of Washington to fast-track the creation of controversy cards related to challenges being reviewed or funded by the [Institute for Venture Science](https://ivscience.org/).
+The IVS has devised [a unique process for judging whether or not challenges to entrenched science research topics should be funded](https://www.controversiesofscience.com/ivs-process/worldview/card), and they are currently seeking out benefactors.
+Much of the science collective idea was inspired by, and designed to work with, Dr. Pollack's IVS concept.

-*Bounty-Based Moderation Reward Schema* - Karma-like system where [ERC20 tokens](https://hackernoon.com/erc20-tokens-b3b50c95ad08) are used to reward the site's moderation and early adopters, similar in principle to how the [Steem-It social network](https://en.wikipedia.org/wiki/Steemit) operates.
+*Bounty-Based Moderation Reward Schema* - This would be a karma-like system where [ERC20 tokens](https://hackernoon.com/erc20-tokens-b3b50c95ad08) are used to reward the site's moderation and early adopters, similar in principle to how the [Steem-It social network](https://en.wikipedia.org/wiki/Steemit) operates.
 Roles specifically suited for peer review are built into a checks-and-balances system ecology for reviewing content.
 There would be rewards for identifying pertinent content (especially vindications); for proposing novel conjectures or analysis; for creating wikis and controversy cards which users end up actually using for annotations; for participating in the judgment of reviews; for exposing undesired behaviors on the site; for annotating content; etc.

 ([I do not assume that Ethereum will figure out how to scale](https://www.coindesk.com/information/will-ethereum-scale/), so it may make sense to hold off on implementation of the blockchain aspects of this proposal until a scalable blockchain exists.)